Greetings from PPD STUDIOS!

 Directions to PPD STUDIOS

 From the Ring Road in Huddersfield town centre, take A640 Trinity Street, also signposted Huddersfield Royal Infirmary.
 Continue past Greenhead Park and across Gledholt Roundabout, onto Westbourne Road and into Marsh.
 You will pass KFC on your left, then the Co-op, also on your left.
-Take a left turn immediately after the Co-op, before “All About Flowers” shop, onto Luck Lane.
-Follow the road until you reach a purple sign for Marsh Mills, turn right into the car park.
-Follow the car park round and to the left, where you will find the Studio directly in front of you on the upper floor, at the rear of the Mill.
+Take a left turn immediately after the Co-op, before “One Beauty Boutique" onto Luck Lane.
+Follow the road past the entrance to the Co-op car park on your left and you'll see a sign and gate into the car park for Marsh Mills on your right.
+Turn right into the car park and follow the car park forward past the building and then round to the left.
+You will see "De Mellos" directly in front of you on the ground floor and you will find the Studio up the stairs on the upper floor, at the rear of the Mill.

 We hope this answers any questions you may have and we look forward to seeing you in lesson!